Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       All products and promotion content is from either my sister or from [geoskincaremy](https://www.geoskincare.com.my/) and [geoskincare](https://www.geoskincare.com/)

 - ## Acknowledgements
-    I want to thank Code Institute for the video teaching and my mentor, Cans for guiding me and being patient with me throughout the project, Thank You.
+    I want to thank Code Institute for the video teaching, my boyfriend, Jase for helping me with the grammer and my mentor, Cans for guiding me and being patient with me throughout the project, Thank You.